mmerrell/support-tracker/README.md

 - Compensation activities for failed steps (if an agent takes too long to respond and we need to reassign, etc)
 - Demonstration of race condition handling during API/db calls
 - Need to fix the Medium priority flow to use exceptions like the low flow
+- Need to refactor activity calls to encapsulate the repetitive utilities (pausing, steps, logging, queues)